G8TIC/radar/README.md

 ### Antenna location

-In order to perform range checks and MLAT calculations we need the location of your receiver antenna as GPS latitude and longitude to five decimal places.
+In order to perform range checks and MLAT calculations we need the location of your receiver antenna as GPS latitude and longitude to six decimal places.
 We would also like our antenna height above ground in metres.